pavlos/tachometer/README.md

 :ok
 ```

+### Stopping
 Use `stop/0` to stop Tachometer:
 ```elixir
 iex(3)> Tachometer.stop
 :ok
 21:54:02.679 [info]  Application tachometer exited: normal
 ```

+### Manually Starting
+OTP will automatically start Tachometer if you add it to your `applications` list in `mix.exs`.
+If you wish to manually start Tachometer, do the following:

 `start/1` accepts `poll_interval` in milliseconds as an optional parameter.
 Defaults to `Application.get_env(:tachometer, :poll_interval)` if set, otherwise 1000ms.